Capital Gains Tax After Selling a House [market_city]

 Understanding Capital Gains Tax

-When selling a home in Raleigh, the first step is to understand what capital gains tax actually is.
+When selling a home in Raleigh, the first step is to understand what the capital gains tax actually is.
 Simply put, it’s the tax you owe on the profit you make from selling an asset — in this case, your house.

 For example, if you bought a home in North Hills for $300,000 and later sold it for $500,000, your profit (before deductions and adjustments) would be $200,000.
 That $200,000 is considered a capital gain, and the IRS (along with the state of North Carolina) wants its share.